Scope of practice refers to the activities that registered psychiatric nurses are educated and authorized to perform.

 not restricted activities, unless the care or services are excluded from autonomous scope of practice by any BCCNM standard, limit, or condition.

 restricted activities that are listed in section 7 of the Nurses (Registered Psychiatric) Regulation (to the extent the care provided is not within the activities listed in section 6 of the Regulation).
 These are restricted activities that require an order from a health professional who is listed in the Regulation.

 The provision of other care or services, including restricted or non-restricted activities, that are

 organizational/employer policies, processes, or restrictions.

 The provision of a service that is prohibited by other legislation (see

 Legislation Relevant to Nurses' Practice).

 << previous | next >>

-Listed health professionals are physicians, nurse practitioners, certified practice registered nurses, dentists, midwives, naturopaths, podiatrists, and pharmacists.
+Listed health professionals are physicians, nurse practitioners, certified practice registered nurses, certified practice registered psychiatric nurses, dentists, midwives, naturopaths, podiatrists, and pharmacists.